Parathyroid Tumor

 What is a parathyroid tumor?

-Cancer is made of changed cells that grow out of control.
+Cancer starts when cells change (mutate) and grow out of control.
 The changed (abnormal) cells often grow to form a lump or mass called a tumor.
 Cancer cells can also grow into (invade) nearby areas.
-And they can spread to other parts of the body.
+They can spread to other parts of the body, too.
 This is called metastasis.

 The parathyroid glands make parathyroid hormone.
 This hormone controls the levels of calcium and phosphorus in your blood.
 Parathyroid tumors that are not cancer may cause high levels of this hormone.
 This increases the amount of calcium in your blood.
 Parathyroid cancer causes very high levels of the hormone.
 This can lead to dangerously high levels of calcium in your blood.
 This is called hypercalcemia.